waleed399/flask-aws/README.md

 ### 5. Connect to Your Instance

-15. Go to your EC2 dashboard, select the instance you just created, and click `Connect`.
+15. Go to your EC2 dashboard, select the instance you just created, and click `Connect` (twice) untill the command console opens ... .
-16. Follow the instructions to connect to your instance using SSH.

 ### 6. Clone the Repository